 ADHD also coexists with depression and anxiety

 Many children’s first diagnosis is ADHD.
-They are then placed on a stimulant medication to treat this hyperactivity on the premise that the behavior problems are caused an inability to “pay attention” meaning a failure to do what the adult says.
+They are then placed on stimulant medication to treat this hyperactivity on the premise that the behavior problems are caused by an inability to “pay attention” meaning a failure to do what the adult says.

 It does not stop there.
 Before long, because their behavior is causing adults problems, we change this diagnosis to “Disruptive Behavior Disorder.”
 Eventually, this may run the gamut of “bad child diagnoses” to Oppositional Defiant Disorder or even Conduct Disorder.

 In the teen years or adulthood, we then discover that this person was depressed or had an anxiety disorder all this time.

 One treatment for anxiety disorders in adults is to tell them to avoid caffeine or other stimulants.
 This is a conflict if they are taking stimulant meds for their “ADHD.”

 I fully believe that there are children who warrant the diagnosis of Disruptive Behavior Disorder, Oppositional Defiant Disorder, or even Conduct Disorder.
 They and the others in their lives need help.
 Just saying that we professionals and society need to be looking for depression and anxiety issues also.

-So next stop would need to be this area of attention.
+So the next stop would need to be this area of attention.
 What is the ability to “pay attention” how much are we born with and how does it develop.

 The day you were born you had some ability to “pay attention.”
 In the next attention post, let’s look at this day-one ability and how your attention abilities change and develop over time.

 Please think about how you learned to pay attention or what the barriers to that were.